sf-wdi-34/js-objects/README.md

 wheels: 4;
 ```

-Notice that **keys** are short, descriptive names just like variable names. key-value pairs are essentially just variable names and stored values.
+Notice that **keys** are short, descriptive names just like variable names.
+Key-value pairs are essentially just variable names (keys) and their associated stored values.
 An object groups the information of many key-value pairs into a meaningful collection.

 Notice that in our example, **values** are numbers, booleans, strings, and an array.
 These are all **attributes** (aka **properties**) of the object.
 They are the information that describes this object.